Aircraft Brakes

 High-pressure hydraulic system input pressure acts on the small end of a piston.
 This develops a force proportional to the area of the piston head.
 The other end of the piston is larger and housed in a separate cylinder.
 The force from the smaller piston head is transferred to the larger area of the other end of the piston.
 The amount of pressure conveyed by the larger end of the piston is reduced due to the greater area over which the force is spread.
 The volume of output fluid increases since a larger piston and cylinder are used.
 The reduced pressure is delivered to the brake assembly.

-Aircraft emergency brake systems
+Aircraft brake deboosters

 Figure 27.
 Brake deboosters